 The Cloak of the Weave is sold by Helsik at the Devil’s Fee, once her special stock has been unlocked.

-If you’re struggling with survivability, then the Amulet of Greater Health is the solution to your troubles.
-It improves your Constitution to 23, which will have the side effect of considerably improving your max HP, too.
-You also get Advantage on Constitution Saving Throws (which you may or may not already have from the Armour of Landfall).
+The Amulet of Greater Health improves your Constitution to 23, which will have the side effect of considerably improving your max HP, too.
+You also get Advantage on Constitution Saving Throws.
+All of this significantly boost your HP, and also makes it easier to succeed Concentration Saving Throws.

 Can be stolen from a trapped pedestal in the Archive of the House of Hope.